teanalab/eCoaching-Text-Segmentation/README.md

 Now, you have all the executables in your project bin directory.
 Go to the project bin directory first.

   * Check all configuration files and their directories
-  * Run one of the model from LabLDA, MGLabLDA and LTA : "./LabLDA <cfg file>"
+  * Run one of the model from LabLDA, MGLabLDA and LTA : "./LabLDA &lt;cfg file &gt;"
-  * Run "./Eval <cfg file>"
+  * Run "./Eval  &lt;cfg file &gt;"
   * Performance of the model will be  saved into "perf" folder